nic-dgl104-winter-2024/rrj-BasranS/README.md

 ### Task Involved

-Task 1 - Identifying and selecting open-source repositories from platforms like that align with your interests and skillset.
+Task 1 - Identifying and selecting open-source repositories from platforms like [Good First Issues](https://goodfirstissue.dev/), [Up for Grabs](https://up-for-grabs.net/#/), [CodeTriage](https://www.codetriage.com/) that align with your interests and skillset.

 Task 2 -  Analyzing the selected projects by reviewing available issues, understanding their requirements, discussing potential solutions with the community, and preparing contributions such as code changes or documentation updates.

-Task 3 - Using the checklist helps figure out if any of the projects are a good match.
+Task 3 - Using the [checklist](https://opensource.guide/how-to-contribute/#finding-a-project-to-contribute-to) helps figure out if any of the projects are a good match.
 This makes it easier to pick three projects that are relevant to us.

 Task 4 - Take a screenshot when you have completed all checklist questions.